 The basic ancient sacred geometric ratio of 1:1.618… The Golden Mean is often found in nature and has been utilised extensively in the construction of early sacred and religious sites.
+Two quantities are said to be in golden proportion if the ratio of the sum of the quantities to the larger quantity is equal to the ratio of the larger quantity to the smaller one.
 The square root of the Golden Mean, 1.272…, has also been widely used in design and construction.
 A building constructed incorporating the Golden Mean in its design is unlikely to contain detrimental energy.

 The Hartmann grid is an earth grid named after Dr Ernst Hartmann who it is thought was the first to observe earth grids.
 It is a worldwide grid in accordance with the earth’s magnetic field, i.e. approximately N/S, E/W. There are considerable variations in the grid spacing dependent on local conditions and the degree of latitude.
 In Greenland a spacing of 1.05m x 1.20m is found.
 In England the average spacing is 1.60m x 1.68m while in the Canary Islands it is 2.00m x 2.50m.
-The straightness of the grid lines can be affected by high voltage power lines and radio stations.
+The straightness and orientation of the grid lines can be affected by building geometry, high voltage power lines and radio stations etc.

 Where dowsing is used for gathering information about the subject under study, e.g. the depth or quantity of an underground flow of water.